wwells/CUNY_DATA_698/ImageNetCNN/datatransfer.md

 ```
 mkdir train
+tar -xfv train.tar -C train/
 cd train/
 ```

-Copy the following and paste it into a file (ex. tar_extract_script.sh).
+Extracts the tar into the train dir.
+To then untar the dir for each class, copy the following and paste it into a file (ex. tar_extract_script.sh).

 ```
 #!/bin/bash